o3de/o3de.org/content/docs/userguide/particle-editor-reference-configuration.md

+description: ' Use the Configuration attribute in the &ALYlong; &particle-editor;
+  to specify the minimum and maximum specs for your particle emitters. '
+slug: particle-editor-reference-configuration
+title: Configuration Attribute
+---
 # Configuration Attribute<a name="particle-editor-reference-configuration"></a>

 In the **Configuration** attribute, specify the minimum and maximum specs for your particle emitters\.

-![\[Configuration attributes in the Particle Editor.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/particles/particle-editor-configuration.png)
+![\[Configuration attributes in the Particle Editor.\]](/images/particles/particle-editor-configuration.png)

 **Configuration Attribute Parameters for CPU Emitters**